Mike Pence: Religion and LGBT rights

-On March 26, 2015, Pence signed Indiana Senate Bill 101, also known as the Indiana "religious objections" bill (Religious Freedom Restoration Act, or RFRA), into law.
+On March 26, 2015, Pence signed Indiana Senate Bill 101, also known as the Indiana "religious objections" bill or Religious Freedom Restoration Act (RFRA), into law.
 The move was praised by religious conservatives, but criticized by people and groups who felt the law was carefully worded in a way that would permit discrimination against LGBT persons.
 Such organizations as the National Collegiate Athletic Association (NCAA), the gamer convention Gen Con, and the Disciples of Christ spoke out against the law.
-Apple CEO Tim Cook and Salesforce.com CEO Marc Benioff condemned the law, with Salesforce.com saying it would halt its plans to expand in the state.
+Apple CEO Tim Cook and Salesforce CEO Marc Benioff condemned the law, with the latter's company saying it would halt its plans to expand in the state.
 Angie's List announced that they would cancel a $40 million expansion of their Indianapolis-based headquarters over concerns with the law.
-The expansion would have moved 1000 jobs into the state.
+The expansion would have moved 1,000 jobs into the state.
 Thousands protested against the policy.
 Five Republican state representatives voted against the bill, and Greg Ballard, the Republican mayor of Indianapolis, criticized it as sending the "wrong signal" about the state.

 Pence defended the law, saying it was not about discrimination.
-In an appearance on the ABC News program This Week with George Stephanopoulos he said, "We are not going to change this law," while refusing to answer whether examples of discrimination against LGBT people given by Eric Miller of anti-LGBT group Advance America would be legal under the law.
+In an appearance on the ABC News program This Week with George Stephanopoulos, he said, "We're not going to change the law", while refusing to answer whether examples of discrimination against LGBT people would be legal under the law.
 Pence denied the law permitted discrimination and wrote in a March 31, 2015, Wall Street Journal op-ed, "If I saw a restaurant owner refuse to serve a gay couple, I wouldn't eat there anymore.
 As governor of Indiana, if I were presented a bill that legalized discrimination against any person or group, I would veto it."
 In the wake of the backlash against the RFRA, on April 2, 2015, Pence signed legislation revising the law to protect against potential discrimination.
 Pence received heavy criticism from liberals at the time of signing the religious freedom law, who labeled him as anti-gay.
-In 2018, emails released to the Associated Press showed that conservatives had also opposed his changing the law.
+In 2018, emails released to the Associated Press showed that conservatives had similarly opposed his support of the subsequent changes to the law.